-Research shows that on urban roads with low traffic speeds any 1 mph reduction in average speed can reduce the collision frequency by around 6% (Taylor, Lynam and Baruya (2000) so even a modest reduction of 1mph average speed could reduce the number of collisions by 56 collisions a year in Southwark (based on 2012 data).
-There is also clear evidence confirming the greater chance of survival of pedestrians at lower speeds.
+Research shows that on urban roads with low traffic speeds, any 1mph reduction in average speed can reduce the collision frequency by around 6% (Taylor, Lynam and Baruya (2000).
+So even a modest reduction of 1mph average speed could reduce the number of collisions by 56 collisions a year in Southwark (based on 2012 data).
+There's also clear evidence confirming the greater chance of survival of pedestrians at lower speeds.

 Similar schemes in Portsmouth and Bristol resulted in an average decrease of speed of 1 to 2mph.
 In Bristol cycling and walking increased by over 12% following implementation.

-Southwarks 20mph scheme, which was completed on the 16th March 2015, has been reviewed and roads where speeds remained high (in excess of 24mph) will now be addressed by way of physical speed reduction measures, subject to the necessary consultation and approvals.
+Southwark's 20mph scheme, which was completed on the 16 March 2015, has been reviewed.
+Roads where speeds remained high (in excess of 24mph) will now be addressed by way of physical speed reduction measures, subject to the necessary consultation and approvals.

-The pre and post monitoring of speeds (pdf, 53kb) was completed in 2015 and can be found here.
+You can view the pre and post monitoring of speeds (pdf, 53kb), which was completed in 2015.

 A full report has been since be completed that targets roads with average speeds exceeding 24mph and includes recommendations on what physical measures can be implemented to further reduce speeds.
-This report can be found here (pdf, 8.8mb)
+View the report (pdf, 8.8mb).

 In the meantime, the council will continue a comprehensive communication and publicity campaign to raise awareness and encourage compliance and are working with the police on targeted speed enforcement.